Evan Longoria Player Props: Diamondbacks vs. Tigers

 Evan Longoria At The Plate

-- Longoria is batting .225 with six doubles, eight home runs and six walks.
+- Longoria is hitting .225 with six doubles, eight home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.